Project Name

 Principle Contractor requirements for the duration of the project

-Construction 4.5km of all new main and local Combined Services Route this included a combination of:
+Construction 4.5km of all new main and local CSR this included a combination of:

 Civil construction to support new signalling assets: